agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 site.url
 }}/files/switrs-motorcycle-accidents-by-date/mean_motorcycle_accidents_by_date.svg)

-The summer holidays do not stand out; many are hardly visible in the data.
+The summer holidays do not stand out; only memorial day is readily visible.
 Winter holidays, by contrast, show both peaks and valleys.
 I would interpret this as due to the seasonal weather: during the summer, any day is a good day to ride; but during the winter the weather keeps many riders off the roads on most days.
 But it would appear that some winter holidays provide rider with the extra motivation to get out on the bike.
 Look, for example, at Martian Luther King Jr. Day, which occurs in January.

 There is one outlier that I must address.
 The sharp peak between Washington's Birthday and St. Patrick's Day is [leap day][leapday].
 This peak is a